 Room Reservation System

 The Room Reservation System can be used to make reservations for study rooms and other spaces within the law school.
 Reservations are limited to current law students, faculty, and staff.
 Please review the space policies and guidelines before reserving a space.
-Please note that you will not be allowed to access the law school building unless you have completed all of the return to campus protocols, been cleared to access the law school, and have had your DU ID card activated.

 The Sturm College of Law has 24 study rooms for student use.
 By reserving a studyroom, all faculty, students, and staff of the University of Denver Sturm College of Law agree to adhere to the following policies and guidelines, until further notice: